jknoxdev/jknox.b3x9.github.io/posts/resume.md

 ---
 title: resume
-description: online version of my Resume, see the bottom of the page for the word and pdf downloads
+description: online version of my Resume see the bottom of the page for the word and pdf downloads
 date: 2024-09-15
 scheduled: 2024-09-14
 tags: